jlsteffen/spectral_index/README.md

 ### Object Identification

 The algorithm identifies object by searching for pixels above a given threshold in the image.
-The threshold in the function is given as a level of significance above the mean flux.
+The threshold is taken as a level of significance (or a multiple of sigma) above the mean flux.
 A bitmask is created where pixels above the threshold are defined as 1 while the others are 0.

 The algorithm then iteratively slides a window of a given size across the image.
 Within an iteration, if there is more than one pixel above the threshold, a centroiding function is applied to the frame to calculate the object center.
 The centroiding function is a simple center of mass type function which returns the x,y pixel coordinates of the object.